 Consequently, many hot tub users, especially those in the commercial sector, are switching to a new type of heating system, using an external boiler, linked to a Bowman heat exchanger.
 The benefits include significantly reduced heat up times – typically 3 – 4 hours using ambient temperature water, or 1 hour using pre-heated water), plus significantly reduced energy costs compared to electric heating.

 The demand for hot tubs when booking holiday accommodation has risen dramatically and is now the second most requested guest facility.
 To meet this demand, holiday venues had to find a faster way of heating them, due to guest changeover periods.
-Typically there is only around 4-5 hours available to be drain, clean, re-fill and heat up before new guests arrive.
+Typically, there is only around 4-5 hours available to drain, clean, re-fill and heat up a hot tub before new guests arrive.

-The solution was relatively simple – use an external heat source such as a gas boiler and simply bye-pass the hot tubs electric heater.
+The solution was relatively simple – use an external heat source such as a gas boiler and simply bypass the hot tub’s electric heater.
 To enable this, a heat exchanger is required to transfer heat from the boiler water to the hot tub water.
 It’s exactly the same principle used for most swimming pools, but just on a smaller scale.

 There was also another benefit.
-Heating hots with electricity can be very expensive.
+Heating hot tubs with electricity can be very expensive.
 By switching to gas boiler heating, many users reported a significant reduction in the energy costs – some as much as £500.00 per hot tub!

 Parallel flow is where the fluid to be cooled, flows through the heat exchanger in the same direction as the cooling medium.
 Whilst this arrangement will provide cooling, it has limitations and can also create thermal stress within the heat exchanger, as one half of the unit will be appreciably warmer than the other.